 3 Ways To Help Keep The Little Things From Ruining Your Day

-“How could something so small ruin my entire day!”
+“How could something so small and insignificant ruin my entire day?”

 Here are 3 ways (nuggets) I’ve found to help keep the little things (pebbles) from ruining my day.